cleobis/alfred-cal/README.md

 - OS X Calendar

 ## Format
-Workflow adjusts formatting based on font and font size of Alfred, please [open a ticket](https://github.com/owenwater/alfred-cal/issues/new) if there is any formatting issue.
+Workflow formatting is based on the current system default font.
+The functionality to adapt to different font themes is currently not working.

 ## Screenshots